 They are indicated next to the frame.
 For example, consider the ancient Helios lens - we take it in our hands directly from the picture and just read it.

 Let's start with the camera lens named 'MC Helios-44K-4'.
 This model has a multi-layer coating (letters "MC") and a bayonet mount "K" (the letters are visible in the name).
 The coating is needed to reduce light reflection from the lens surface.
 With the "K" mount, the lens can be installed on any camera with the same amount (and without any adapters).
 For example, on any Pentax SLR - even a digital one.

 The lens has a constant focal length of 58 mm (see on the left of image), the aperture is indicated next to it - f/2 (designated 1:2).
 There is also a mounting thread for light filters - M52x0.75, lenses were produced for Zenit cameras with "K" mount.

 A lens mount or bayonet is an interface – mechanical and often electrical – between a photographic camera body and a lens.

 3. What is minimum focusing distance (MDF)?

-MDF affects the zoom ability of the lens and one of the main characteristics of a macro lens is that the shorter the focusing distance, the better. allows you to focus on the subject from an extremely short distance (sometimes very close to the lens), i.e. capture “more object” into the frame.
-MDF begins its countdown from the plane of the matrix and with macro lenses this distance is always less than that of conventional optics with the same focal length.
+MDF affects the zoom ability of the lens, and one of the main characteristics of a macro lens is that the shorter the focusing distance, the better.
+Allows you to focus on the subject from an extremely short distance (sometimes very close to the lens), i.e., capture "more object" into the frame.
+MDF begins its countdown from the matrix plane, and with macro lenses, this distance is always less than that of conventional optics with the same focal length.